-Randall and the other OB folks knew I was still healing, so the crew was not surprised to see me remain in my sleeping bag out on the lake, waiting for the sun as they cooked breakfast.
+Randall and the other OB folks knew I was healing.
+They were not surprised to see me remain in my sleeping bag on the lake ice, waiting for the sun as they cooked breakfast.
 Soon the the group was tromping by my bivouac on the way to a climb.
 Unasked by me, and unanticipated, Randy had carried his unzipped sleeping bag bundled in his arms, and threw it over me as he walked by.
-That was more than 30 years ago.
+This was more than 30 years ago.
 I still vividly remember his gesture and the warmth of that quilt draping down on top of my cryogenic nest like a big warm hand.

 Some of Randy’s wonderful ski treks:

 – 1975, three weeks from Crested Butte to Steamboat Springs, Colorado, with Bill Frame, Jerry Roberts and Dave Ranney

 – 1976, Baffin Island with Denny Hogan 5 weeks, 200 miles from Broughton Island to Pangnirtung on Baffin Island.
 They encounter polar bear

 tracks the size of dinner plates, and spend the whole trip “scared shitless,” said Udall.

 – 1977, Colorado, Silverton to Monarch Pass, then to Crested Butte with Jerry Roberts, Frank Coffee (possibly Mark Udall).

 – 1978, Wyoming, Wind River Mountains, late February ski traverse taking the complete mountain range south to north, from South Pass to Dubois, three

 weeks, approximately 200 miles, with Mark Udall (now U.S. Senator) and John Isaacs